• Skip to primary navigation

 I've never had a conventional Reuben, so I relied on my husband's guidance for this one.
 He tells me it's pretty spot on.
 To this day it's a household favorite!

-Not only have I never had a reuben, but I've never even had corned beef, which is the main ingredient in a conventional Reuben.
-Seitan is the most realistic beef substitute I know of, which is why I use it in my reuben sandwiches.
+Not only have I never had a Reuben, but I've never even had corned beef, which is the main ingredient in a conventional Reuben.
+Seitan is the most realistic beef substitute I know of, which is why I use it in my Reuben sandwiches.

 Seitan is also super easy to work with and loaded with protein.